AlonTzafari/github-plus/README.md

 # Github Web Extra features
-> A chrome extension aims to give developers more tools when reviewing pull requests.
+> A chrome extension aimed to give developers more tools when reviewing pull requests.

-> Built using using TypeScript and React chrome extension [boilerplate](https://github.com/jhen0409/react-chrome-extension-boilerplate).
+> Built using TypeScript and React chrome extension [boilerplate](https://github.com/jhen0409/react-chrome-extension-boilerplate).

 ## Installation
 1. Clone this repo